Chimdee/Data-Science-Nano-Degree/Data Science/README.md

 ### About this notebook
-In this notebook, using publicly available Airbnb Boston dataset, basic visual exploration and predictive modelling are condicted to find answers to following questions.
+In this notebook, using publicly available Airbnb Boston [_dataset_](https://www.kaggle.com/airbnb/boston), basic visual exploration and predictive modelling are condicted to find answers to following questions.

    **Q1: Which area is cheaper/costly to stay in Boston?
    Q2: When is cheap/expensive to stay in Airbnb Boston?